 Discernment

-I often mention the word discernment when guiding Yin yoga classes.
-I offer an invitation to sit in awareness of felt sensations.
-To notice what you’re experiencing, and see if you are able to discern the difference between discomfort and pain.
+I often use the word discernment when guiding Yin yoga classes.
+I offer an invitation to sit in awareness of felt sensations—to notice what you’re experiencing, and to see if you can discern the difference between discomfort and pain.
 We often mislabel or conflate the two.

-Whether practicing yoga or noticing something coming up in your life, can you sit quietly and observe what you feel?
-Take some time to discern whether the feedback coming from the body (or your mind or emotions) is discomfort, a feeling or felt sense that challenges you but something you can breathe into.
-Or, is it pain or something that doesn’t feel right?
-If so, give yourself permission to acknowledge this feeling or sensation and gently back away.
-Freeing yourself from the notion of “no pain, no gain.”
+Whether you’re practicing yoga or noticing something coming up in your life, can you sit quietly and observe what you feel?
+Take some time to discern whether the feedback coming from your body (or your mind, or your emotions) is discomfort—a feeling that challenges you, but something you can breathe into.
+Or is it pain—something that doesn’t feel right?
+If so, give yourself permission to acknowledge the sensation and gently back away.
+Free yourself from the notion of “no pain, no gain.”

-To help illustrate this exercise in awareness, I often share this poem by one of my beloved teachers, Mark Nepo.
-It’s my hope that his words may touch you in a way that helps break through the tendency or inclination to mislabel one sensation for another, and see what sitting with these feelings reveals.
+To help illustrate this practice of awareness, I often share the following poem by one of my beloved teachers, Mark Nepo.
+It’s my hope that his words may touch you in a way that helps you resist the urge to mislabel one sensation for another—and to see what sitting with these feelings reveals.

 Discernment